Walter Short: Short's defense

 He also declared that he did not receive adequate warning and suffered from a lack of resources.
-He and his family attempted to get the Army to restore his rank of lieutenant general in the retired ranks on the basis that warnings from the War Department prior to the attack were vague and in conflict.
+He and his family attempted to get the Army to restore his rank of lieutenant general on the retired list, on the basis that warnings from the War Department prior to the attack were vague and in conflict.
 He requested, but did not receive, a formal court-martial.